nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case: Delete a patient**
+**Use case: Delete a patient's contact**

 **MSS**

-1. User requests to list patients.
+1. User requests to list patient contacts.
-2. MediContact shows a list of patients.
+2. MediContact shows a list of patient contacts.
-3. User requests to delete a specific patient in the list.
+3. User requests to delete a specific patient's contact in the list.
 4. MediContact requests for confirmation.
 5. User confirms to delete.
-6. MediContact deletes the patient.
+6. MediContact deletes the patient's contact.

     Use case ends.

 **Extensions**

 * 2a.
-The list is empty.
+The patient contact list is empty.

   Use case ends.

 * 3a.
-The given index or name is invalid.
+The given patient's index or patient's name is invalid.
   - 3a1.
 MediContact shows an error message.

     Use case resumes at step 2.